rivm-syso/mcra-core/INSTALLATION.md

     * C:\rtools42\usr\bin\
     <img src="./installation/media/EditEnvironmentVariablePath.jpg" alt="Edit environment image" height="200"/>
   * It may be needed to restart your computer

+### Python and libRoadRunner

+* Download Python version 3.11.x, Windows installer (64-bit), from the [Python download site](https://www.python.org/downloads/).
+* Run the installer:
+  * Welcome screen, select:
+    * Add python.exe to PATH
+    * Customize installation
+  * Optional Features, use all defaults, select Next.
+  * Advanced Options:
+    * Check Install Python 3.11 for all users
+    * Customize install location to:

+      ```C:\Python311```

+  Select Install to start the installation.

+* Install libRoadRunner 2.6.0.
+This Python package is required to run physiologically based kinetic (PBK) models in MCRA.
+Open a PowerShell console, and run the command:
+  * pip install libroadrunner==2.6.0

 ### **Optional software**

 ### MS Access Database Engine 2010 Redistributable (optional)